 - 25th Amendment Act:-Right to property can be curtailed

-- 26th Amendment Act:- Land Reforms act under 9th schedule
+- 26th Amendment Act:- Land Reforms act under the 9th schedule

 24th, 25th & 29th Amendment Acts in detail